juantimonescalona/dockerized-api-war/README.md

 * Jersey JAX-RS
 * Jackson serialization
-* Swagger annotation, and automatically generated and Swagger UI of the REST APIs
+* Swagger annotation, Swagger UI
-* Spring for DI with Prgramatic Configuration
+* Spring DI with annotation+programmatic configuration

 ## Prerequisites
 Maven3 is required is build the application.
 It cannot be built with Maven2!